mosharraf-hossain/team_riders/README.md

   ]
 }
 ```
 We also use another kind of dataset as JSON files (which is fabricated) to predict anomaly detection, where the full process is like the above dataset, we did this to test our HTM process and the accuracy level test for various types of data.
-The fabricated dataset is based on the temperature of Bangladesh in the year 2023.
+The fabricated dataset is based on the temperature of Dhaka, Bangladesh, in the year 2023.
 Firstly, we keep both training and predicting datasets in reserved dataset folders then when we need to, we take them from these folders and insert the data into the `training_files` and `predicting_files` folders.

 there are also 4 files each file has 5 sequences where each sequence has 10 numerical data (means 10 days temperature value) for training, which is located in the `training_files` folder, and also 4 files each file has 5 sequences where each sequence has 10 numerical data (means 10 days temperature value) for predicting which is located in the `predicting_files` folder.
 We took a total of 400 days of data.